Pros / This program has powerful repair and restoration tools.

-Where this software falls short compared to other top audio editing software is its lack of audio editing tools.
+Where this software falls short compared to other top audio editing software, like WavePad, is its lack of audio editing tools.
 This audio editing program is missing many of the effects that other audio editors offer.
 Many of the other audio editors we reviewed allow you to apply delay, chorus, flanger and other effects to your audio – effects not present in Audio Cleaning Lab.
 We also made a few dozen small changes to the audio file and tried to undo all of them, but the software wouldn't allow it.

 If you are new to restoring audio and are looking for a simple but effective program, MAGIX Audio Cleaning Lab is exactly that.
 It doesn't overload you with buttons and menu options, yet it provides you with the noise reduction tools to successfully import and clean audio recordings.